ScarcelyThere/linux_configs/README.md

 For now, I'll name the configs after the DMI strings of the PCs they're meant for.
 I'll try to document each one separately.

-I've been using btrfs, so that's the only typical on-disk filesystem I've included in these kernels.
+I've been using btrfs and bcachefs, so those are the only typical on-disk filesystems I've included in these kernels.
+FAT and ISO9660 are included as modules due to their popularity.
 You will likely want to change some of the configuration before you build a kernel for yourself.
-In fact, rolling your own is likely better than these.
+At minimum, add your preferred filesystem (or at minimum, EXT4.)
+Rolling your own kernel is likely better than these configurations.

 ## Asus Transformer Mini
 This is for an Asus Transformer Mini (model T102H) and is very experimental.
 There's